How To Print An Address On Envelopes

 Printing envelopes at home can be a real time saver over hand addressing, but more setup is involved than printing standard 8 ½ x 11 copy paper.

-In this video, using easy to follow steps, we’ll show you how to print a name and address on the front of an envelope using a computer with Microsoft Word and an inkjet or laser printer.
+In this video, using easy to follow steps, we’ll show you how to print a name and address (envelope guest addressing) on the front of an envelope using a computer with Microsoft Word and an inkjet or laser printer.
 But don’t overlook the article, as we’ll also point out some important considerations to think about before and during the process.

 Step 1: Load Envelope in Printer